Grayling Butterfly

 The Grayling is a master of disguise – although fairly conspicuous in flight, it mysteriously disappears as soon as it lands, perfectly camouflaged against a background of bare earth and stones, always resting with its wings closed.

-• Reproduction: Adults emerge at start of July, peaking by the end of the month and are seen until September.
+- Reproduction: Adults emerge at the start of July, peaking by the end of the month and are seen until September.
 They have one flight season in a year.
 Males are territorial and can often be seen resting on stones investigating anything coming into their territory.
-The Grayling over-winters as a caterpillar before pupating at end of spring, about June time, to begin the cycle again.
+The Grayling over-winters as a caterpillar before pupating at the end of spring, around June, to begin the cycle again.

 How you can help: